bitwarden/brand/README.md

 ## Other Things To Know

 - Capitalize the "B" in Bitwarden in all copy text.
 Bitwarden should only be presented in all lowercase when displayed in our official logos (see above).
-- The "W" in Bitwarden is NEVER capitalized.
+- The "W" in Bitwarden is NEVER capitalized.s

 ## Trademark Notice